 Adobe After Effects Hardware Requirements

-Below are our suggestions for setting up the best hardware configuration for Adobe After Effects.
+Below are our suggestions for setting up the best hardware configuration for video editing with Adobe After Effects.

 Adobe After Effects CC 2017 uses the video card for processing the following effects.